jeffpoulton/locked-in/agent-os/product/mission.md

 Our primary goal is habit formation, not deposit forfeiture.
 The system is designed so that engaged users recover most or all of their money.
 Forfeitures happen, but they're a consequence of the mechanism working - not our business model.

+### Where Forfeited Money Goes

+When a user misses a day that contained a reward, that amount becomes non-refundable and goes to Locked In.
+This is our primary revenue model.
+We don't donate it to charity (which would dilute the personal stakes) and we don't refund it (which would undermine the entire mechanism).
+The forfeiture is real - that's what makes the motivation real.

+This aligns incentives honestly: we make money when users fail to follow through on their own commitments.
+We're transparent about this, and we mitigate the tension by designing for user success - variable reward schedules, AI coaching, multiple verification methods - all aimed at maximizing completion rates.
+A user who recovers 100% of their deposit is a user who built a habit, and that's the outcome we're optimizing for.

+### Early Exit Policy

+Life happens.
+If a user needs to exit a contract before completion, we offer a fair but clear-eyed exit:

+- **First 48 hours:** Full refund, no questions asked.
+Sometimes people realize immediately that they overcommitted or the timing is wrong.
+- **After 48 hours:** Refund of 50% of remaining unrevealed rewards.
+The other 50% is forfeited as an "exit fee."

+The 50% structure accomplishes several things:
+1. **Not predatory:** Users get meaningful money back, not held hostage
+2. **Not a free pass:** There's a real cost to backing out that reinforces the commitment they made
+3. **Honest framing:** We're not pretending this is a subscription they can cancel - they made a bet on themselves and are choosing not to see it through
+4. **Encourages completion:** The math almost always favors finishing the contract if you're even moderately successful

+Users who exit receive a message acknowledging their decision without judgment: "You committed money to becoming a better version of yourself.
+That took courage.
+This time didn't work out, but the commitment itself matters.
+We hope to see you back when the timing is right."

 ### Responsible Deposit Limits

 - Minimum deposit: $10 (meaningful but not harmful)